artsy/artsy.github.io/_posts/2020-01-10-ios-logout-button-at-last.markdown

 after creating our new Mobile Experience team, we hadn't yet prioritized this feature.
 Let's [dive into this question](https://en.wikipedia.org/wiki/Five_whys) a little bit.

-The log out button hadn't been prioritized. **Why?** Well, to be honest, we had – and still have, [we're hiring by the way](http://artsy.net/jobs) – a lot of work to do to improve the app.
+The log out button hadn't been prioritized. **Why?** To be honest, we had – and still have – a lot of work to do to improve the app ([we're hiring, by the way](http://artsy.net/jobs)).
 Among the high-impact work we've been shipping, the log out button simply never made the cut. **Why?** It turns out be quite complicated to implement a log out button in our app. **Why?** To answer that, we need to step back and think about software development and requirements gathering, generally.

 Experienced software developers will tell you that it's far, far easier to build a piece of software with a feature in mind _from the start_ than it is to take an existing piece of software and add something to it that it was never